 Court blocks French firm’s proxy battle for ad agency

 The 7th U.S. Circuit Court of Appeals said that U.S. District Judge Joan Gottschall did not have the proper authority last week to order Publicis to stay out of the matter.
-The appellate court said that under terms of Publicis’ and True North’s agreement to end a 10-year joint European venture earlier this year, any litigation between the two should be brought to Chancery Court in Delaware and not to federal court.
+The appellate court said that under the terms of Publicis’ and True North’s agreement to end their 10-year joint European venture earlier this year, any litigation between the two agencies should be brought to Chancery Court in Delaware and not to federal court.

 ``The district court’s ruling on the merits of our claims were not criticized by the appellate court; the facts are still the facts,″ Theophilos said.

 Publicis, which already owns 18.4 percent of True North stock, is seeking to buy an additional 31.7 percent in hopes of initiating a merger between the two ad firms and derailing True North’s proposed takeover of Bozell, the company responsible for the milk mustache campaign.

 In a statement this morning, Publicis had said it would proceed immediately with its tender offer of $28 a share for 9.62 million shares of True North.
 True North has about 24.6 million shares in all.